A guide to forms & dynamic forms in Jira Service Management

 Static forms

 Static forms are the most basic type of forms used in Jira Service Management.
-They consist of a predetermined set of fields that collect specific information from users.
+They consist of a predetermined set of form fields that collect specific information from users.
 These fields don’t change based on user input; they remain constant regardless of how the form is filled out.

 Characteristics of static forms: